davidpaigemcf/bike-case-study-in-r/README.md

 - ggplot2

 ## 🧼 Data cleaning
-The data was retrieved from a .csv file and compiled into one file.
-The data was stored in a secure local folder.
-I sorted rows by start date, and ensured its credibility.
+The data was first stored as several .csv files in a secure local folder.
+Using the CLI I compiled them into one and then imported the data into R. I sorted rows by start date, and ensured its credibility.
 The data was incomplete, which would affect the second hypothesis in my study.
 I removed duplicate rows, converted dates the standard ISO 8601 format (yyyy-mm-dd hh:mm:ss), trimmed whitespaces, and placed data in their appropriate categories.

 ## ❓ Big Questions